Merid Negussie

-Major General Merid Negussie (1934–1989) was an Ethiopian army commander and member of the Derg who was the commander of Ethiopian forces in Eritrea during the Eritrean War of Independence.
+Major General Merid Negussie (መርዕድ ንጉሤ, 21 January 1934 – 16 May 1989) was an Ethiopian military officer and member of the Derg regime who was the commander of Ethiopian forces in Eritrea during the Eritrean War of Independence.
 He was one of the leaders of the failed 1989 Ethiopian coup d'état attempt.

 Early life

-Merid Negussie was born on January 21, 1934, in the small village of Leku in the Sululta district of Shoa province to a family of Oromo peasants.
+Merid Negussie was born on January 21, 1934, in the small village of Leku in the Sululta district of Shoa Province to a family of Oromo peasants.
 Merid attended elementary school in Waliso town and at Beyene Merid elementary in Addis Ababa.
 He continued his secondary school education in the capital where he attended Kokebe Tsibah Haile Selassie I school.
 Merid became a cadet at the Imperial bodyguard academy graduating in 1946 with the rank of Second lieutenant after three years of training.
 Upon graduation, the young officer married Woizero Aselefech Hailemariam.